GAP-LAB-CUHK-SZ/SAMPro3D/README.md

 ```
 This stage will be the only step to perform SAM inference, accounting for the majority of computational time and memory usage within our entire pipeline.

-**Note**: This stage will save SAM outputs into `.npy` files for later use.
+**Note** on time efficiency: This stage will save SAM outputs into `.npy` files for later use.
 Due to different hardware conditions (CPU and disk), the I/O speed of SAM output files may vary a lot and impact the running time of our pipeline.
 Please refer to the hardware recommendations mentioned before to prepare your hardware for the best efficiency.

 (Optional: *Partial-Area* Segmentation): At this stage, you can also perform 3D segmentation on partial point clouds captured by limited 2D frames, by simply changing the `frame_id_init` and `frame_id_end` at [here](https://github.com/GAP-LAB-CUHK-SZ/SAMPro3D/blob/main/3d_prompt_proposal.py#L169), then running the script.
 Sometimes this works better than segmenting the whole point clouds (thanks to less complicated scenes and better frame-consistency).